3DCoded/MMU-Tip-Configs/README.md

 1. Create configuration format
 2. Update link.3dcoded.xyz to pull from this repo
-3. Searh on link.3dcoded.xyz for configs
+3. Search on link.3dcoded.xyz for configs
 4. Display and show installation instructions

 **Long-term plans:**